jlevy/og-equity-compensation/README.md

   Later, we discuss [several subtleties](#counting-shares) in how shares are counted.
   - 🚧 What is a good overview on stock splits and share buyback.
     Key resources?
-- 🄳 A set of shares represents a **percentage ownership** in a company, which is that number of shares owned divided by the number of outstanding shares.
+- 🄳 Any shareholder has a **percentage ownership** in a company, which is the number of shares owned divided by the number of outstanding shares.
   Typically, this number is presented in percent or [**basis points**](https://www.investopedia.com/terms/b/basispoint.asp) (hundredths of a percent).
-- When you hold stock, percentage ownership is often more important to consider than the actual number of shares.
+- When you hold stock, your percentage ownership is often more important to consider than the actual number of shares.
   Even if you have a fixed number of shares, your percentage ownership will change over time as the outstanding shares change.